V-G-spec/DLProject-MLP/src/Act_Max_&_FGSA/Readme.md

 ## Fast Gradient Sign Attack (FGSA):

 With the fgsa_CNN_CIFAR10.py file you can create the adversarial datasets for each CNN model.
-You have to manually set your working directory, the model you want to use and the name of the .pth file you want to save the dataset data in.
+You have to manually set the model you want to use and the name of the .pth file you want to save the dataset data in.
 With the fgsa_MLP_CIFAR10.py file you can create the adversarial datasets for the MLP model.
 Once you have generated the datasets, store them under `Act_Max_&_FGSA/cifar10_datasets/`